james-julius/keyword-research-tool/README.md

 ---

-**Built for marketers who want professional keyword research without the complexity of enterprise tools.**
+**Built for marketers who want professional keyword research for any topic without the complexity of enterprise tools.**